reillytilbury/coppafish/docs/basic_usage.md

 ### Code book

-A code book is a `.txt` file that tells coppafish the expected gene codes for every gene type.
+A code book is a `.txt` file that tells coppafish the expected gene codes for each gene.
 An example of a four gene code book is
 ```
 gene_0 0123012